 Mango, Florida, 2016 – As mentioned elsewhere, I am a 13th-generation American of Anglo-Celtic-Norman-Greek ethnic heritage.
-Pursuant to the discovery of this among the pleathora of family history now so readily available, I have much gratitude for the efforts of my cousin, Bob Aswell, who uncovered a wealth of ancestral information and shared it with me and my cousin Lannis who shed light on my mother’s side of the family.
-I am also grateful to my sister Lisa, who has devoted much effort to understanding the lives of our later ancestors, and who introduced me to Bob, my sister, Denise, who kept records that helped immensely with some later family history, and my father, Dennis (Mac), who drove me and my sisters around Tennessee and Alabama to show us the places our family helped form.
+Pursuant to the discovery of this among the pleathora of family history now so readily available, I have much gratitude for the efforts of my cousin, Bob Aswell, who uncovered a wealth of ancestral information and shared it with me, and my cousin Lannis who shed light on my mother’s side of the family.
+I am also grateful to my sister Lisa, who has devoted much effort to understanding the lives of our later ancestors, and who introduced me to Bob.
+Also my sister, Denise, who kept records that helped immensely with some later family history, and my father, Dennis (Mac), who drove me and my sisters around Tennessee and Alabama to show us the communities and landscapes our family helped form.
 Much credit goes to my wife, Berni, and my daughter Heather for their encouragement, transcription, and proof-reading in this effort.
 Lastly, I am thankful to my mother, whose efforts to compile our family history before the age of computers, was an inspiration to me.

 Four Centuries of American Heritage

 My earliest known immigrant ancestors are:

-Edward Ketcham, who was born in 1590 in Kent England and immigrated to the the Massachusetts Bay Colony some time between 1630-37, during the Great Puritan Migration, and Ann Poole Street (married to Nicholas Street) who was born in 1589.
+On my paternal side, Edward Ketcham, who was born in 1590 at Kent England and immigrated to the the Massachusetts Bay Colony some time between 1630-37, during the Great Puritan Migration, and Ann Poole Street (married to Nicholas Street) who was born in 1589.

 Other notable immigrant ancestors are:

 - Nicholas Street, who was born in 1603 in Somerset, England.
 He immigrated to Taunton, Plymouth Colony, arriving around 1635 as part of the Great Puritan Migration and became the second Reverend of the in New Haven Colony where he settled.